Theft: 4. 'Belonging to another'

 So if A buys a car for cash, A will be the owner.
 If A then lends the car to B Ltd (a company), B Ltd will have possession.
 C, an employee of B Ltd then uses the car and has control.
-If C uses the car in an unauthorized way, C will steal the car from A and B Ltd. This means that it is possible to steal one's own property.
+If C uses the car in an unauthorised way, C will steal the car from A and B Ltd. This means that it is possible to steal one's own property.

 In R v Turner, the owner removed his car from the forecourt of a garage where it had been left for collection after repair.
 He intended to avoid paying the bill.
 There was an appropriation of the car because it had been physically removed but there were two issues to be decided: